How much weight is placed on the undergraduate GPA vs relative work experience?

 Non-Degree admission is not a form of probationary admission to a degree program.
 Non-degree registration in courses outside the admitting department may require the permission of the department offering the course.
 A maximum of twelve (12) credit hours earned in appropriate courses taken in non-degree status may be applied to an advanced degree program at Purdue.
 This is with departmental approval should the non-degree student later be admitted to an advanced degree program

 Some courses have prerequisites.
 Many times non-degree students have completed the prerequisite at another institution.
 Prerequisites are not enforced in the Purdue Student Information System, myPurdue, for graduate students.
-Non-degree students should only enroll in courses that they have the academic prerequisites for.
+Non-degree students should only enroll in courses that they have the academic background for.

 You will not be able to register for a course until you have been successfully admitted to a Purdue Department and are eligible.